-We all need to work together to prevent the spread of coronavirus (COVID-19).
-Talking to your workers can help you reduce risks in the workplace.
+We all need to continue to work together to reduce transmission of coronavirus (COVID-19).
+Talking to your workers can help you to do this.

 Although this guidance is aimed at employers, it may also be useful to employees and some self-employed people.

-It explains how you can talk to workers about concerns they might have and provides questions you can ask to help keep your workplace COVID-secure.
+It explains how you can talk to workers about concerns they might have and provides questions you can ask to help keep your employees working safely.

 Consulting with your workers

 Talking to your workers means you can:

-- explain changes you’re making to keep the workplace COVID-secure
+- explain changes you’ve made to keep working safely

 - continue to run your business safely